Cyconi/Cyconi/README.md

 - 👋 Hi, I’m @Cyconi
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning C#, C, C++, Java, HTML, CSS, and JavaScript
+- 🌱 I’m below average in C#, C, C++, Java, HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on developing a game
 - 📫 Check out @Hacker1254 hes a true g